Earl Shilton: Earl Shilton Castle

 Robert Bossu was a close adviser to King Stephen of England.
-As such Bossu fortified his lands to protect his interests against those of the partisans of the Empress Matilda.
+As such Bossu fortified his lands to protect his interests against the partisans of the Empress Matilda.
 During the civil war of 1135-53, it is likely that Robert Bossu began the fortification of Shilton Hill.
 The Earl of Leicester’s new motte and bailey castle would protect the vale of Kirkby, along with Beaumont’s lines of communication to the South and West.
 Earl Shilton's castle was built around the site of an existing twelfth-century chapel called Saint Peter's that lies between Church Street and Almey’s Lane.
 This area is known locally as 'Hall Yard'.
 Nearby are the springs, from which the castle drew its water, now known as Spring Gardens.

 The castle, as a fortress, lasted for 30 to 40 years before its destruction, and subsequent conversion to a hunting lodge.
 There are no records of a siege or fighting in the area of Earl Shilton, even during the civil war, which probably shows that the castle was doing its job (John Lawrence).
 When the parish church was rebuilt in 1854, the stone from the castle was used for its construction.

 In 1173 Prince Henry started a rebellion against his father King Henry II.
 Robert de Beaumont, 3rd Earl of Leicester was in France when the rebellion began and joined the Prince’s faction, fighting several battles.
 While still on the road, on 17 October at Fornham, outside Bury St Edmunds, the king’s supporters attacked.
-Norfolk and Leicester were surprised and defeated.
+The Earls of Norfolk and Leicester were surprised and defeated.
 Beaumont was captured and imprisoned at Falaise in Normandy.
-The king set about destroying the rebel Earl's castles, including Earl Shilton.
-Only the fortress of Leicester and Mountsorrel survived this destruction.
+The king set about destroying all but two of the rebel Earl's castles, including Earl Shilton.
 However, Earl Shilton manor would remain, being a good source of revenue.